Bioconductor/bioconductor.org/README.md

 			Removing output/
 			Removing tmp/

-6. Once you are confident of your changes, make a new branch and pull request to our `master`.
-The pull request should be made from your `my_changes` branch to the master branch of bioconductor.org repo, on Github.
+6. Once you have reviewed your changes, make a new branch and send a pull request to the `devel` branch.
+The pull request should be made from your `my_changes` branch to the [devel branch on GitHub][].

+[devel branch on GitHub]: https://github.com/Bioconductor/bioconductor.org
 [Creating a pull request from a fork]: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 ### Ruby